 Turning tragedy into hope

-Gia Allemand Foundation is a 501c3 nonprofit organization advocating for the prevention, treatment, and research of premenstrual dysphoric disorder (PMDD).
-Our goal is to provide women with the education, support, resources, and tools necessary to live healthy lives, reduce interpersonal conflict, and eliminate self-harm.
+Gia Allemand Foundation is a 501c3 nonprofit organization advocating for the prevention, treatment, and research of premenstrual dysphoric disorder (PMDD) and premenstrual exacerbation of underlying disorders (PME).
+Our goal is to provide women, trans-men, and non-binary assigned female at birth (AFAB) communities with the education, support, resources, and tools necessary to live healthy lives, reduce interpersonal conflict, and eliminate self-harm.

 Gia Allemand Foundation was founded in 2013 following the death by suicide of Gia Marie Allemand.
 Gia was known for appearing in Maxim and appearing on several reality shows including The Bachelor: On the Wings of Love, Bachelor Pad 1 and 2, The Ellen Degeneres show, Ghost Trek and more.
 To her loved ones, Gia was a daughter, a sister, a partner, and a best friend.